shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

 2. You will be directed to the Industry Solutions Home page.
 Below is a detailed overview of its sections, designed to help you use Industry Solutions effectively and step-by-step.

     **What are Industry Solutions?**

     Industry Solutions are ready-to-use data solutions in Microsoft Fabric that provide solutions and resources for various industries.
 Industry Solutions help you get started with key business scenarios using industry-related data models, connectors, transformations, reports, and other assets.

     **Item types:**

-a) **Sustainability solutions**: supports the ingestion, standardization, and analysis of Environmental, Social, and Governance (ESG) data.
+    a. **Sustainability solutions:** supports the ingestion, standardization, and analysis of Environmental, Social, and Governance (ESG) data.

-b) **Retail solutions**: helps in managing large volumes of data, integrating data from various sources, and providing real-time analytics for prompt decision-making.
+    b. **Retail solutions:** helps in managing large volumes of data, integrating data from various sources, and providing real-time analytics for prompt decision-making.
 Retailers can use these solutions for inventory optimization, customer segmentation, sales forecasting, dynamic pricing, and fraud detection.

-c) **Healthcare solutions:** are strategically designed to accelerate the time to value for customers by addressing the critical need to efficiently transform healthcare data into a suitable format for analysis.
+    c. **Healthcare solutions:** are strategically designed to accelerate the time to value for customers by addressing the critical need to efficiently transform healthcare data into a suitable format for analysis.

+    **Get Started:**

-**Get Started:** To start using Industry Solutions, follow these steps:
+    To start using Industry Solutions, follow these steps:

-a) **Learn About Healthcare Data Solutions**: Click on the "Learn more" button to read about healthcare data solutions and understand how they can be used in your projects.
+    a. **Learn About Healthcare Data Solutions:** Click on the "Learn more" button to read about healthcare data solutions and understand how they can be used in your projects.

-b) **Deploy Healthcare Data Solutions**: Click on the "Deploy" button to start deploying healthcare data solutions and implement them in your projects.
+    b. **Deploy Healthcare Data Solutions:** Click on the "Deploy" button to start deploying healthcare data solutions and implement them in your projects.

-c) **Learn About Sustainability Solutions**: Click on the "Learn more" button to read about sustainability solutions and understand how they can be used in your projects.
+    c. **Learn About Sustainability Solutions:** Click on the "Learn more" button to read about sustainability solutions and understand how they can be used in your projects.

-d) **Deploy Sustainability Solutions**: Click on the "Deploy" button to start deploying sustainability solutions and implement them in your projects.
+    d. **Deploy Sustainability Solutions:** Click on the "Deploy" button to start deploying sustainability solutions and implement them in your projects.

-e) **Learn About Retail Solution**s: Click on the "Learn more" button to read about retail solutions and understand how they can be used in your projects.
+    e. **Learn About Retail Solution**s: Click on the "Learn more" button to read about retail solutions and understand how they can be used in your projects.

-f) **Deploy Retail Solutions**: Click on the "Deploy" button to start deploying retail solutions and implementing them in your projects.
+    f. **Deploy Retail Solutions:** Click on the "Deploy" button to start deploying retail solutions and implementing them in your projects.

 3. Click on Return to workloads at the top left corner of the screen.
 This action will take you to the main workloads page, where you can explore other tools or sections.

    ![](../media/lab-02/image22.png)

-### Task 6: Real-Time Intelligence Experience
+## Task 6: Real-Time Intelligence Experience

 1. From the **Workloads** page, click on **Real-Time Intelligence** to proceed.